teambit/docs/docs/getting-started/creating-components.md

 2. Use `bit create` to create an example component and add it to the workspace
 3. Use `bit install` to install dependencies for test files

-Alternatively you can manually create your component files and then use `bit add` to track them.
+Alternatively you can add [pre-existing components](/building-with-bit/pre-existing-components) using the `bit add` command.

 ## Setting a React Environment